Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Traffic Control with Green and Blue Phases

 Let $\bijt \in \{0,1\}$ be the binary variable representing the activation of LV-movement $(i,j) \in \M_l^n$ in the activation matrix ($\bijt = 1$) or not ($\bijt = 0$).
 To forbid the simultaneous activation of two priority or two yield conflicting movements, as required by the design assumptions 2 and 3, we impose the following constraint:

 We can use a supply-demand formulation to calculate the lane service rates $\yijt$ for movements $(i,j) \in \M_l^n$.
 Let $\aijt \in [0,1]$ be the decision variable representing the fraction of capacity allocation to LV-movement $(i,j) \in \M_l^n$.
 Recall that We have the relationship $\aijt \leq \bijt$.
 On the supply side, the expected movement capacity is $\aijt \usij$.
 Assuming known, exogenous turning proportions, $\pij$, the demand for movement $(i,j)$ at time $t$ is upper-bounded by $\pij \xit$.
 However, FIFO behavior on lanes may lead to vehicle-blocking \citep{tampere2011generic,li2016effects}.
-To capture this FIFO behavior, let $\pit \in [0,1]$ be a variable representing the effect of FIFO behavior on vehicles movements from lane $i \in \A_l^n$.
-The expected service rate for movement $(i,j) \in \M_l^n$ can be calculated as:
+To capture this lane FIFO behavior, let $\pit \in [0,1]$ be a variable representing FIFO blocking effects on vehicles movements from lane $i \in \A_l^n$, i.e. $\pit = 1$ means no blocking effects, whereas $\pit < 1$ implies that only a fraction of the demand for each turning movement is able to traverse the intersection due to FIFO blocking effects.
+For instance, if only 60\% of the demand for a given movement can exit its upstream lane, then the remaining 40\% blocks the demand of other turning movements.
+Hence, in this example, only 60\% of the demand for other turning movements may exit and $\pit = 0.6$.
+The expected service rate of movement $(i,j) \in \M_l^n$ can then be defined as:

-The value of lane-based variables $\pit$ can be adjusted based on the ratio of supply to demand for each movement.
-Specifically we impose the constraints:
+The value of lane-based variables $\pit$ can be adjusted based on the \textit{supply-to-demand ratio} of each movement.
+For each lane $i$, we define the level of FIFO blocking effects as the minimum supply-to-demand ratio and the no-blocking case, i.e. $\pit=1$.
+This yields the following definition: